The agents discussed in this chapter include miscellaneous antimicrobials,

 instructed to avoid alcohol (including alcohol-containing cough

-syrups) while taking this drug and for ...
+syrups) while taking this drug and for at ...